fylgja/alpinejs-dialog/README.md

 </div>
 ```

-When adding the `x-htmldialog` to an `x-show` element,
+When the `x-htmldialog` directive is present on an `x-show` element:

-it will not toggle the display,
+- It prevents `x-show` from directly toggling the display style.
-but instead use the native `el.showModal()` function.
+- Instead, it uses the native `el.showModal()` function to display the dialog.

-The value inside the `x-htmldialog` is not required,
+- The optional value provided to `x-htmldialog` (e.g., `"open = false"`) is executed
-but is recommended to close the dialog using the escape key or clicking the backdrop.
+  when the dialog is closed by pressing the Escape key or clicking outside the dialog (the backdrop).

 ### Modifiers

+The `x-htmldialog` directive supports modifiers to further customize its behavior.

-#### Scroll-lock
+#### `noscroll`

-To lock the page scroll add the modifier `noscroll`;
+The `noscroll` modifier prevents scrolling on the background page while the dialog is open.

 ```html
 <div x-data="{ open: false }">